scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 This template configures `ruff` through the `[tool.ruff]` entry in the `pyproject.toml`.
 For further information `ruff` configuration, see [the docs](https://beta.ruff.rs/docs/configuration/).

+Ruff assigns code to the rules it checks (e.g. `E401`) and groups them under a rule category (e.g. `E`).
-Sets of checks are selectively enabled by including their code under the `select` key:
+Rule categories are selectively enabled by including them under the `select` key:

 ```toml
 [tool.ruff]